sbcshop/Pico_NFC_Expansion_Software/README.md

 <img src="https://github.com/sbcshop/Pico_NFC_Expansion_Software/blob/main/images/img1.png">

-Pico NFC Expansion 13.56 MHz frequency-based NFC Reader/Writer.
+Pico NFC Expansion is powered by RPi Pico/Pico W and comes with a 13.56 MHz frequency-based NFC Reader/Writer that may be utilised for any contactless communication project.
-This Github provides a getting started guide and other working details for the NFC Expansion.
+This Github provides a getting started guide and other working details for the Pico NFC Expansion board.

 ### Features:
 - Onboard 13.56MHz NFC read/write Module